OpenWebAdvocacy/website/src/pages/accessibility.md

 ## Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please
+If you find any accessibility problems, or think we’re not meeting accessibility requirements, please
 [raise an issue via GitHub](https://github.com/OpenWebAdvocacy/website/issues) or [raise your concerns on Discord](https://discord.gg/x53hkqrRKx).